2016 West Virginia flood

 On June 23, 2016, a flood hit areas of the U.S. state of West Virginia and nearby parts of Virginia, resulting in 23 deaths.
 The flooding was the result of 8 to 10 in of rain falling over a period of 12 hours, resulting in a flood that was among the deadliest in West Virginia history.
-It is also the deadliest flash flood event in the United States since the 2010 Tennessee floods.
+It was also the deadliest flash flood event in the United States since the 2010 Tennessee floods until both were surpassed by the 2022 Appalachian floods.